rickmeerwaldt/SPARQLmashup/README.md

 26-05-2017:
 - Added the map: 'example' with the according files
-- Added new version of the framework: 'frameworkV2'
+- Added new version of the framework

 04-06-2017:
 - Replaced Queries.pdf with a new version (more use of URI's instead of FILTER)